-All of the nnual ssessment etters shall be sent to licensees following the completion of the nd-of eetings and before the annual public meetings and Commission meeting to ensure that the results of the annual assessments are available to the licensees and public prior to the Commission meeting.
+All of the annual assessment letters shall be sent to licensees following the completion of the end-of-cycle meetings and before the annual public meetings and Commission meeting on the results of the AARM to ensure that the results of the annual assessments are available to the licensees and public prior to the Commission meeting.
 This ensures that the assessment results for all plants are publicly available to all stakeholders prior to these meetings and that they are aware of planned agency actions.
+The letters are not posted to the public website until two days after they are signed so that licensees are notified of their assessment results ahead of the public.

+02.05 End-of-Cycle Summary Meeting

+An End-of-Cycle Summary Meeting will be held at the conclusion of the end-of-cycle review meetings to summarize the results of the end-of-cycle reviews with the Director, Office of Nuclear Reactor Regulation (NRR), or another member of the NRR Executive Team.
+The End-of-Cycle Summary Meeting is an informational meeting (vice a decision-making meeting) to review the performance of those plants with significant performance issues or cross-cutting issues, and agency actions taken or planned, with senior NRC headquarters management.

-2 Agency Action Review Meeting
+02.06 Agency Action Review Meeting (AARM)

-An AARM is conducted several weeks after the issuance of the .
+An AARM is conducted several weeks after the issuance of the annual assessment letters.
 This meeting is attended by senior NRC managers and is chaired by the Executive Director for Operations (EDO) or designee.
 The purpose of this meeting is to allow a collegial review by senior NRC managers of:

-(1) the appropriateness of agency actions for plants with significant performance issues using the data compiled during the -of review,
+(1) the appropriateness of agency actions for plants with significant performance issues using the data compiled during the end-of-cycle review for both operating reactors and reactors under construction,

 (2) trends in overall industry performance,

 (3) the appropriateness of Agency actions concerning fuel cycle facilities and other material licensees with significant performance problems,

-(4) the results of the ROP self-assessment, including a review of approved deviations from the Action Matrix.
+(4) the results of the ROP self-assessment, including a review of approved deviations from the Action Matrix, and

+(5) the results of the Construction Reactor Oversight Process self-assessment, including a review of approved deviations from the Construction Action Matrix.

-Plants with significant performance weaknesses are those plants in the Multiple/Repetitive Degraded Cornerstone or Unacceptable Performance columns of the Action Matrix.
-The AARM is similar in many respects to the SMM which was conducted under the previous oversight program.
-One notable difference is that while the purpose of the SMM was to assess licensee performance and determine appropriate agency actions, the AARM is to confirm the adequacy of Agency actions determined during the -of meeting using the Action Matrix.
+Plants with significant performance weaknesses are those plants in the Degraded Performance column for more than three years, in the Multiple/Repetitive Degraded Cornerstone, or Unacceptable Performance columns of the Action Matrix, and plants under IMC 0350 oversight.
+The AARM is similar in many respects to the Senior Management Meeting (SMM), which was conducted under the previous oversight program.
+One notable difference is that while the purpose of the SMM was to assess licensee performance and determine appropriate agency actions, the AARM is an Agency internal control to confirm the adequacy of Agency actions determined during the end-of-cycle meetings using the Action Matrix.

 The Regional Administrators (or designees) and the Director of NRR (or designee) will brief the participants on overall industry performance, ROP self-assessment results, and any plants with significant performance weaknesses as determined by the Action Matrix.
-Other program offices will also attend the meeting.
-The role of these various AARM participants is to: (1) provide an opportunity for these offices to share their insights into license performance over the course of the annual assessment period and (2) provide clarifying or ancillary remarks regarding ongoing or current issues within their .
+Other program offices will also attend the meeting as needed.
+The role of these various AARM participants is to: (1) provide an opportunity for these offices to share their insights into licensee performance over the course of the annual assessment period and (2) provide clarifying or ancillary remarks regarding ongoing or current issues within their areas of responsibility.

+Further details on conducting the AARM can be found in Management Directive (MD) 8.14, “Agency Action Review Meeting.”

-2.Commission Meeting
+02.07 Commission Meeting